amor71/LiuAlgoTrader/docs/source/Under-the-hood.rst

 provides high throughput which maximizes the hardware capabilities.

+A *link* between the producer a consumer is maintained over a Python multi-processing Queue (vs. a pipe for future extensions).
 Each consumer has a designated cross-process Queue and a pre-defined list of stocks that the process is tracking.
 The producer's role is to receive updates over the WebSocket, post them into the relevant consumer's Queue, and return to